lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

   - Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
    - You can use $300 USD in GCP credit when you first try out Terra
 - **REFERENCE DATA** ->
-  - use public reference data (Terra Library -> Data)
+  - Use public reference data (Terra Library -> Data)
-  - upload your own research data for analysis (Your Terra Workspace -> Data Section)
+  - Upload your own research data for analysis (Your Terra Workspace -> Data Section)
-  - refer to data in Cloud Storage (use gs://{mybucket}/{my folder}) in your notebook
+  - Refer to data in Cloud Storage (use gs://{mybucket}/{my folder}) in your notebook
 - **START NOTEBOOK INSTANCE** ->
-  - use (or import) a Jupyter noteook - view your notebook
+  - Use (or import) a Jupyter noteook - view your notebook
-  - configure (GEAR) and start a Terra Notebook instance
+  - Configure (GEAR) and start a Terra Notebook instance
-  - execute the cells in your notebook
+  - Execute the cells in your notebook

 ### Example Screenshots from Terra